Series / The Thundermans

-The show focuses on a 14 year old set of twins named Phoebe and Max, the former a super heroine and the latter a super villain.
+The show focuses on a 14 year old set of twins named Phoebe and Max, the former a super heroine (in training) and the latter a super villain (so he says).
 Together, they learn to get through life with their superhero parents Barb and Hank and two younger siblings Nora and Billy.

 Tropes found in this series include: